What Are Hand Tremors?

 In addition, the patients present with loss of facial expression and slowed speech with repetition of words.
 The symptoms progress slowly, and as the disease progresses the tremors are more prominent.

-Several conditions in which Parkinsonian tremor might be an important feature include:
+Several conditions in which Parkinsonian tremors might be an important feature include:

 - Parkinson's disease (idiopathic form, cause unknown)